Schedule an Appointment with our ExpertsBook Now

 Written By YS Content

-You must have heard that your food should be rich in fiber, but why fiber?
+You must have heard that your food should be rich in fibre, but why fibre?
 What are its benefits?
-And which foods are high in fiber?
+And which foods are high in fibre?

 Read to find out.

-The benefits of Dietary Fiber (DF) in our daily diet are undeniable.
+The benefits of Dietary Fibre (DF) in our daily diet are undeniable.
 For a long time, our staple food and cereals consisted of fruits and vegetables in different forms and varying amounts.
-Consuming fiber regularly helps to mitigate the risk of various chronic diseases, including cardiovascular diseases, type 2 diabetes mellitus, obesity, hypertension, etc., which are collectively called Metabolic Syndromes (MetS).
+Consuming fibre regularly helps to mitigate the risk of various chronic diseases, including cardiovascular diseases, type 2 diabetes mellitus, obesity, hypertension, etc., which are collectively called Metabolic Syndromes (MetS).

 How does Dietary Fiber Work in our Body?